carpentries-incubator/workflows-nextflow/episodes/02-nextflow_scripting.md

 ~~~
 {: .output}

 Lists can also be indexed using a range.
-A range is a quick way of declaring a list of sequential values .
+A range is a quick way of declaring a list of consecutive sequential number.
 To define a range use `<num1>..<num2>` notation.

 ~~~